Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these

-Q: Can I pay Looney Labs to make me a bunch of custom promo cards for my fabulous event (like my wedding)?
+Q: Does Looney Labs make custom Fluxx decks?
+Can I pay Looney Labs to make me a bunch of custom promo cards for my fabulous event (like my wedding)?

-A: Unfortunately, producing custom one-off cards is not a business we’d like to get into.
+A: Unfortunately, producing custom one-off cards or decks is not a business we’d like to get into.
 That said, many people have used Fluxx (or one of our other games) to propose marriage, or enhance their wedding or other event.
 Most of these have simply been hand drawn or otherwise created by the involved parties themselves.
-We have done hand-drawn cards once for a wedding proposal (with Nanofictionary, in this case), but note that these were really not appreciably better than what you might created yourself or get a local friend to do: we simply used blanxx (or blanks) and drew on them with a fine-tip sharpie.
+We have done hand-drawn cards once for a wedding proposal (with Nanofictionary, in this case), but note that these were really not appreciably better than what you might create yourself or get a local friend to do: we simply used blanxx (or blanks) and drew on them with a fine-tip sharpie.

-Sorry it’s simply not feasible for us to make custom promo cards a part of our business model!
+Sorry it’s simply not feasible for us to make custom promo cards or decks a part of our business model!

 Q: Does Goal Mill allow one to discard UnGoals along with Goals from one’s hand?

 A: Yes, as UnGoals say on them “This card is treated like a Goal,” you would be able to discard UnGoals along with Goals if utilizing the power of Goal Mill.